eudoxia0/eudoxia0.github.io/article/_drafts/i-wish-people-were-more-public.md

 # Your Books

-- if you have posted a pic of your bookshelf on twitter i have scanned all of it
-- goodreads
-  - this is why i appreciate goodreads
-  - like many people, i have been reading a lot less over the past few years
-  - since i made a goodreads account, i've been reading a lot more
+If I follow you on Twitter, and you have posted a picture of your bookshelf, I have probably scanned every book in it.
+This is why I appreciate [Goodreads][gr].
+Like many people I have been reading a lot less over the past ~5y, but since I made a Goodreads account earlier this year, I've read tens of books.
+I think what has helped is that now I'm reading in public.

-  - you might say that reading in public is performative
-  - i counter that reading in private is solipsistic
+You may say reading in public is performative.
+I say reading in private is solipsistic.
+Consider Dante, [_De Monarchia_][mon]:

-  - consider dante
-- friends
+> All men on whom the Higher Nature has stamped the love of truth
+> should especially concern themselves in laboring for posterity, in
+> order that future generations may be enriched by their efforts, as
+> they themselves were made rich by the efforts of generations
+> past.
+For that man who is imbued with public teachings, but cares
+> not to contribute something to the public good, is far in arrears of
+> his duty, let him be assured; he is, indeed, not "a tree planted by
+> the rivers of water that bringeth forth his fruit in his season,"
+> [Psalms 1:3] but rather a destructive whirlpool, always engulfing,
+> and never giving back what it has devoured.

+My default mode is solipsism.
+I read in private, build in private, learn in private.
+And the problem with that is self-doubt.
+I'm halfway through a textbook and think: why?
+Why am I learning geology?
+Why _this_ topic, and not another?
+There is never an _a priori_ reason.
+I take notes, but why tweak the LaTeX if no-one, probably not even future me, will read them?

-  - besides, goodreads, for all its many annoyances, is a uniquely tender social network
-  - finishing a book, and then seeing a friend on my feed mark it as "want to read", feels like a moment of closeness
+And Goodreads, for all its annoyances, is a uniquely tender social network.
+Finishing a book, and then seeing a friend mark it as "want to read" feels like a moment of closeness.

-  - i have a friend who moved out of Sydney, and we don't talk often, because we have inconvenient timezones, but she likes all my book progress updates and I like all of hers. it's a nice way to stay in touch.
-I will probably never read that avant-garde novel, but I'm glad you're reading it.
-You continue to exist.
+I have a friend that lived in Sydney, and now lives in America, and we don't keep in touch too often, because the timezones are inconvenient, but occasionally she likes my book updates, and I like hers, and I will probably never read that avant-garde novel, but I'm glad you are reading it.
+It is like sayin: "You exist.
 I exist.
+I remember.
+I wish you happiness."

 # Your Flashcards